dbetebenner/Literasee_Setup/index.md

 ## How to interpret your child's score

-* How likely is it that your child is at/above proficient
+* How likely is it that your child is at/above proficient (state reference/school reference)
-* How likely is it that your child is in level 1?
+* How likely is it that your child is in level 1? (state reference/school reference)
-* How likely is it that your child is in level 4?
+* How likely is it that your child is in level 4? (state reference/school reference)

 ![alt text](guage.jpg "Wiggly room guage")

-## Idea 3 ???
+## Interpretation

-## Conclusion
+## Recommendations